kernel-community/library/Topic - DeFi/DeFi.md

 1. In the *Basics* section, we will discuss what "[[1.
 What is Decentralized?|Decentralized]]" means, what "[[2.
 What Does Finance Mean?|Finance]]" is, what "[[3.
 What Is Defi?|Decentralized Finance]]" is, give you a [[4.
 DeFi - A Brief History|brief history of DeFi]], and get you up to date with the common [[5.
 DeFi Terms|terminology]].
 2. In the [[Simple Machines]] section, we will discuss the five simple machines you need to understand in order to be able to navigate anything currently in DeFi with a critical and insightful eye: [[1.
 Pools]], [[2.
 AMMs]], [[3.
 Expiring Synthetics]], [[4.
 Perpetual Synthetics]] and [[5.
 Oracles]].
+3. In the "Insightful Resources" section, we'll keep adding any truly novel and interesting work we find in our shared wanderings, like [[The Blue Pill]] and [[Aave and Balancer|DAO to DAO collaboration]].

 We'd like to thank Danny, Ola, Mitko, Viktor and the good people of KB7 for starting this initiative.